We will begin this sermon by turning to Hebrews 11.

 No creation creates itself.
 What we are looking at here is "spiritual evolution."
-God is saying that is impossibility.
-God does this as He is doing to counteract the "We did it our way" concept, because that way leads to pride.
+God is saying that is impossible.
+God does this as He is doing to counteract the "we did it our way" concept, because that way leads to pride.
 That is the fruit it will always produce.
 So God, by and large, calls the undignified, the base, the weak, and the foolish of this world, which the unbelieving "wise" consider as being insignificant and of no account.
 God does this to the end that no human will glory in His presence.
 That is the way this chapter ends.

 One Protestant commentator by the name of Bengel said it this way: "We have permission to glory not before God, but in God.

 The term "in Christ Jesus" which appears in verse 30 of I Corinthians 1—"But of him are you in Christ Jesus"—indicates that we are in an intimate relationship with Him while becoming one with Him.
 Paul then goes on to detail, by means of the term "wisdom, righteousness, sanctification, and redemption," that God, using our believing, humble, submissive cooperation, will ultimately be responsible for all things pertaining to His work accomplished in and through us.

 Men can build bridges, buildings, highways, and all kinds of things, but in terms of salvation, everything depends on the program that God Himself is personally in, and in charge of.
 He begins it by assuring that the faith and the gifts to accomplish this are given by Him, and He demands that those to whom He gives those gifts be humble.
 I will tell you that without that humility, the second part of this process will not work.
 What do the humble do that is so important to this process?
 They submit.
 It is simple, but they submit to God.
 There is nothing complicated about it.